 ⋅⋅⋅⋅⋅⋅⋅ Competing face-up book scanner B 14x20.5"

 With the view screen on the side,the Bookeye 4 neck provides an ideal bookstop for scanning very large reference books.
-KIC True 2 Touch provides full rotation capabilities so that you can scan in the orientation that suits you best.
+KIC provides full rotation capabilities so that you can scan in the orientation that suits you best.

 The face-up scanning capability of KIC Bookeye 4 and KIC Click™ systems enables users to capture multiple pages far more easily than ever before - books no longer need to be flipped over to turn the page and then flipped back over for each scan or copy.
-KIC systems scan up to ten times faster than a typical flatbed scanner and over twice as fast as a high speed copier.
+KIC self-serve book scanning kiosks scan up to ten times faster than a typical flatbed scanner and three to four times faster as than a high speed copier, with automatic page splitting and better image quality.
 In addition, it produces either color or black & white images for the same cost, which equates to substantial savings.
 Finally, KIC promotes a cleaner environment by reducing paper and toner use.

 Unlike Born Digital material which must be purchased on a subscription basis, converting print to digital with KIC can be done on an unlimited basis.